-Sustainable development in the midst of a pandemic is... challenging.
-Development is a collaborative process involving site visits, meetings, and other face-to-face interactions not always possible in 2020.
+Sustainable development in the midst of a pandemic is... not really sustainable.
+Development is a collaborative process involving site visits, meetings, and other face-to-face interactions not possible in 2020.

-COVID-19 forced us to pivot toward delivering emergency relief to displaced families who couldn't work during multiple lockdowns.
-Even so, our sustainable development projects continued in many places and gave us the foundational relationships to launch many of our relief efforts.
-Our local staff and partners did an exceptional job of keeping these projects running.
+COVID-19 forced us to pivot toward delivering emergency relief to displaced families who couldn't work during multiple lockdowns, but 2021 is already allowing us to pivot back toward our sustainable development initiatives, slowly.